dolphindb/Tutorials_EN/backup_and_recovery.md

 ```

-## 3. Manage Data Backup and Recovery
+## 3. Backup and Recovery Management

 ### 3.1 `getBackupList`